 Atlanta Mayor Keisha Lance Bottoms says she tested positive for coronavirus

-The mayor said she’d exhibited no symptoms
+The mayor said she has exhibited no symptoms

 Atlanta Mayor Keisha Lance Bottoms announced Monday she tested positive for COVID-19.

-The mayor said in a tweet she’d exhibited no symptoms.
+The mayor said in a tweet she has exhibited no symptoms.

 “COVID-19 has literally hit home.
 I have had NO symptoms and have tested positive,” Bottoms, 50, wrote on Twitter.